reasonml/reasonml.github.io/src/pages/guide/language/jsx.md

 Reason supports the JSX syntax, with some slight differences compared to the one in [ReactJS](https://facebook.github.io/react/docs/introducing-jsx.html).
 Reason JSX isn't tied to ReactJS; they translate to normal function calls:

+**Note** for ReasonReact readers: this isn't what ReasonReact turns JSX into, in the end.
+See Usage section for more info.

 ### Capitalized Tag

 ```reason